 I got quickly used to some good things during the couple of years when Colombia was my home.
 And getting ‘’unused’’ is not easy now.
 Especially now during the autumn months in Europe when it is getting cold and it is raining.
 When the leaves fall (well it is colourful now) but when the trees have no more leaves the city will be dark, sad and cold.
 There are so many thing in Colombia that I enjoyed so much, but for some of you they might sound simply strange.
-The reasons why Colombia has ‘’ruined’’ my life for long to come are:
+The reasons why living in Colombia has ‘’ruined’’ my life for long to come are:

 • Seasons.
 Colombia has no season due to its proximity to the equator.
 Also each of its regions has its own specific climate, the same throughout the year.
 For example the Caribbean coast has humid and hot weather all year round while Bogota’s climate is similar to an ‘’eternal spring’’ (a bit colder version of spring).
 Although it is the rainy season in Bogota right now.
 It will end in December.
 It is when the dry season starts with its blues skies and sunshine.
 It will last until February/March.
 So the post-Christmas and New Year’s depression is easier to handle having warm and sunny days.
 The weather in Europe makes me feel blue right now.